mtenorio50/te-reo-hoa-backend/docs/Progress.md

   Users can now search and filter vocabulary by level, type, domain, and text.

 - **Positive News Feed:**
-  Integrated `/news/` endpoint that fetches Māori news from RNZ Te Ao Māori and Te Ao Māori News,
-  then uses Google Gemini AI to filter and return only positive, uplifting stories.
+  Integrated `/news/` endpoint that fetches Māori news that uses Google Gemini AI to filter and return only positive, uplifting stories.
-  Each news item includes title, link, summary, thumbnail, and category.
+  Each news item includes title, link, summary, sourceURL, and imageURL.

 ---